Michael Shenton: International career

-Shenton made his international début for England on 10 October 2008, defeating Wales 74-0 at the Keepmoat Stadium.
+Shenton made his international début for England on 10 October 2008, defeating Wales 74–0 at the Keepmoat Stadium.
 Shenton was called into the 2008 Rugby League World Cup train-on squad but missed out on going to Australia.

 In 2009, Shenton played in England's mid-season international against France on 13 June.
 He also played against Wales in the Four Nations warm-up match on 17 October.
 Shenton played in all 4 of England's matches in the Four Nations, including in the Final against Australia.

-In 2010, Shenton played in the mid-season international against France on 12 June, scoring his 1st England try in their 60-6 victory at Leigh Sports Village.
+In 2010, Shenton played in the mid-season international against France on 12 June, scoring his 1st England try in their 60–6 victory at Leigh Sports Village.
 He played against New Zealand Māori on 16 October in the Four Nations warm-up match.
 Shenton played in the opening match of the Four Nations 2010, against New Zealand on 23 October.

 In 2011, Shenton played in the International Origin match against the Exiles on 10 June at Headingley.

 In 2014, Shenton played and scored a try for England in the opening match of the Four Nations 2014 against Samoa.

+Coaching career

+Following his retirement as a player, Shenton joined Hull F.C. as the reserves and academy team coach and head of emerging talent.

+He is currently the assistant coach to Daryl Powell at Wakefield Trinity.